BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 ![Samsung mobile browser](static/readme_images/samsung-internet-browser.jpg "Samsung mobile browser")

 ## Deployment
-This project was deployed to Heroku at the address **https://b-stritch-p4-fine-wine-n-dine.herokuapp.com/** using the following steps
+This project was deployed to Heroku at the address **https://brian-stritch-p5-bs-auto-parts.herokuapp.com/** using the following steps

 ### GitHub:
+Github was used for building this project with version control and to see a full walkthrough of the process involved please click [**here**]()

 - Create a new project on GitHub
 - Click the green Gitpod button to open in Gitpod